Qwoyn/smoke-state/README.md

 ## Explanation

-The Steem blockchain is one of the fastest and most performant blockchains in existence and also has over 60,000 active users each day, with free and fast transactions. `steem-state`, along with its companion project, `steem-transact` makes it incredibly easy to create decentralized apps on the Steem blockchain using soft consensus.
+The Smoke blockchain is one of the fastest and most performant blockchains in existence with free and fast transactions. `steem-state`, along with its companion project, `steem-transact` makes it incredibly easy to create decentralized apps on the Smoke blockchain using soft consensus.

 #### What is soft-consensus?